 Every organization needs to support its members and that is especially important for GOPAC and its regional chapters.
 In some parts of the world, legislators are in fear of their lives if they speak out against corruption.
 They need to know that they do not stand alone, that there are legislators who are prepared to speak out with them and there is strength in numbers.

-It is becoming increasingly obvious that there is a serious need for education of parliamentarians on what is their role and responsibilities as parliamentarians.
+It is becoming increasingly obvious that there is a serious need for the education of parliamentarians about their roles and responsibilities.
 Many parliamentarians are confused and do not understand the separate roles of government and parliament.
 These are two distinct institutions with totally different roles and responsibilities.

 In a democracy, a government has the authority to govern, subject to the approval and oversight of the parliament, which in turn is accountable to the electorate through fair, open, transparent and competitive elections.